openedx/edx-documentation/en_us/shared/exercises_tools/custom_python.rst

   <solution>
       <div class="detailed-solution">
           <p>Explanation</p>
-          <p>For part 1, any two numbers of the form <i>n</i> and <i>10-n</i>, where <i>n</i> is any integer, will work.
+          <p>For part 1, any two numbers of the form <i>n</i> and <i>10-n</i>,
+          where <i>n</i> is any integer, will work.
 One possible answer would be the pair 0 and 10.</p>
-          <p>For part 2, any pair <i>x</i> and <i>20-x</i> will work, where <i>x</i> is any real number with a finite decimal representation.
-Both inputs have to be entered either in standard decimal notation or in scientific exponential notation.
+          <p>For part 2, any pair <i>x</i> and <i>20-x</i> will work, where <i>
+          x</i> is any real number with a finite decimal representation.
+Both numbers have to be entered either in standard decimal notation or in scientific exponential notation.
 One possible answer would be the pair 0.5 and 19.5.
 Another way to write this would be 5e-1 and 1.95e1.</p>
       </div>
   </solution>
   </problem>

 **Templates**

 The following template includes answers that appear when the student clicks **Show Answer**.

 .. code-block:: xml